apache/incubator-devlake-website/docs/Configuration/BitBucket.md

     - commit diff: new commits for a tag relative to the previous one
     - issue diff: issues solved by the new commits for a tag relative to the previous one

-- Tags Pattern: Only tags that meet given regular expression will be counted.
+- Tags Pattern: Only tags that meet the given regular expression will be counted.

 - Tags Order: Only "reverse semver" order is supported for now.